Evolution of proto-neutron stars to pulsars, magnetars and central compact objects: Introduction

+The results of \citet{ray+20} suggest that the dynamo-generated magnetic fields depend on the initial periods, slower initial periods resulting in less vigorous dynamo action and weaker magnetic fields.
+By analyzing the results of three-dimensional core-collapse simulations, \citet{whi+22} argued that the pulsar/magnetar dichotomy arises from the different rotation rates of the cores of their progenitors. \citet{bar+22} brought into attention the role of fallback matter in spinning up the PNS to induce vigorous dynamo action to lead to magnetar field strengths.

+Given the existence of low-magnetic field ``magnetars'' \citep{rea+10,rea+13,rea+14} with dipole magnetic fields as low as a few $10^{12}$~G, the parameter that makes magnetars different from typical pulsars is most likely their relatively stronger toroidal magnetic fields which generically is attributed to the dynamo process the magnetars pass through at the PNS stage.
+In this work, we assume that both ordinary neutron stars and magnetars have dynamo-generated fields and study the parameter space to find what leads to the differences in the poloidal and toroidal magnetic fields.
+We use and suitably extend the one-dimensional dynamo model \citep{wic+14} originally proposed for magnetic field generation in white dwarf mergers.
+We seek what initial parameters will lead to the different toroidal field strengths at the end of the dynamo stage to determine whether the PNS becomes a magnetar ($B_{\phi} \gtrsim 10^{15}\,{\rm G}$) or a typical neutron star ($B_{\phi} \sim 10^{14}\,{\rm G}$).

 The organization of the paper is as follows.
-In \S~\ref{sec:model} we introduce the shear-driven dynamo model of \citet{wic+14} proposed originally for the magnetic fields of magnetic white dwarfs, and adopt it to PNS parameters.
-In \S~\ref{sec:res} we present the implications of the model for PNSs show the existence of the Alfvénic oscillations following the dynamo stage, and finally in \S~\ref{sec:discuss} we discuss the implications of these oscillations for the neutron star populations.
+In \S~\ref{sec:model}, we introduce the shear-driven dynamo model of \citet{wic+14}, adopt it to the PNS parameters, and add the effects of changing radius and gravitational mass.
+In \S~\ref{sec:res}, we present the implications of the model for PNSs, and finally in \S~\ref{sec:discuss} we discuss the implications of our results for young neutron star populations.